iantabron/iantabron/README.md

-# Hi there, I'm Ian Tabron 👋
+# Hi there, I'm Ian 👋

 I'm a Lead .NET Developer specialising in C#, WebAPI, Blazor, HTML, SCSS/CSS and Javascript.

-## I'm a Fiancé, Father-to-be, Developer, Drummer, Keyboardist, Motorsport enthusiast and more!

-- 🔭 I’m currently working a lot with WebAPI and Blazor in .net 6/8
+- 🔭 I’m currently working a lot with WebAPI and Blazor in .net 8/10
-- 🌱 I’m currently learning more about roslyn, in particular source generation

 ## Languages and Tools